(This is Part 1 for Day 346. The epistle to Philemon also posted on this same day as Part 2 for Day 346.)

 11 For the grace of God hath appeared, bringing salvation to all men,

-(…because the grace of God that brings Salvation has appeared to ALL men (which opposes Calvinism).
+(…because the grace of God that brings Salvation has appeared to all men, the atonement of Salvation is not limited but is available to all.
 Paul stated the cause (right how/why) of this was grace, however Paul was not finished explaining grace...)

 12 instructing us, to the intent that, denying ungodliness and worldly lusts, we should live soberly and righteously and godly in this present world;